-If we become aware of any incidents of cyberbullying, we will consider each case individually as to any criminal act that may have been committed.
+If we become aware of any incidents of cyber-bullying, we will consider each case individually as to any criminal act that may have been committed.
+The school will pass on information to the police if it feels that it is appropriate, or we are required to do so.